CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/wrap-up/microcredential.md

 * Attend **all three days** of the Research Data Camp
 * Complete a final project (described below) that demonstrates specific knowledge and skills taught at the Research Data Camp

+For more on what microcredentials are, and why you should consider earning one, please see this resource from CU Boulder's [Office of the Registrar](https://www.colorado.edu/registrar/faculty-staff/programs/micro-credentials).

 ## Final Project

 **The final project will be due by March 31, 2024; to submit the project, push your project code to a dedicated GitHub repository, and send us a link to the repository.**